mtch99/Ballerz/README.md

                 - [x] EditTimeView
                 - [x] Test

-            - [ ] CreateGameButton
+            - [x] CreateGameButton
                 - [x] Create game Button View
                     -  [x] IProps
                 - [x] Test that the use case function is triggerred
                 - [x] Test that the model function is triggered
-                - [ ] Test that the new game appears on the feed screen
+                - [x] Test that the new game appears on the feed screen
+                    - [x] When the game is created, navigate to the feed screen to make sure it is added on top of the list